 Ideally, you want your hero pieces like family portraits and paintings to be hung as close to eye level as possible.
 At this height, it tricks the mind into thinking the space is larger than it is.
 If the room is small, use taller furniture like beds and tables with longer legs to create the illusion of a larger space.

 Looking for advice on getting your home project started?
-At Urban Design Solutions we are all about you and we are happy to sit down and chat about how we can help breathe new life into your home through creative architecture.
+At Urban Design Solutions we are all about you and our building designers are happy to sit down and chat about how we can help breathe new life into your home through creative architecture.